Skip to content

 • Runs all tests in the target environment, revealing org-specific failures

-• Can be done during business hours without affecting users
+• Can run during business hours without affecting users

-• Gives the team confidence before the deployment window
+• Builds team confidence before the deployment window

 4. Maintain Environment Parity